AussieSeaweed/ritc/README.rst

-ritc
 ====
+RITC
+====

-A Python library for interactions with Rotman Interactive Trader Market Simulator Client Application via REST exchange API
+RITC is a Python library for interactions with Rotman Interactive Trader Market Simulator Client Application via REST exchange API.

 The official REST API for Rotman Interactive Trader can be found in their `API documentation`_.